 At the School of Divinity you will join a community of around 150 research students, drawn from around the world, and from a variety of religious and non-religious backgrounds.

 You will study in a stimulating environment.
-The Research Excellence Framework (REF) 2014 ranked the School’s research environment at 100% world-leading/internationally excellent, second in the UK on this front in theology and religion.
-This outstanding result reflects the vibrancy of the School’s research culture.
+The Research Excellence Framework (REF) 2021 ranked the School first in Scotland and fifth in the UK for its research power in theology and religious studies.
+The majority of the research activity of our colleagues is classed as world-leading, reflecting the vibrancy of the School's research culture.

 The School of Divinity, one of the largest centres for the study of religion in the United Kingdom, is located in the historic setting of New College, close to Edinburgh Castle and overlooking Princes Street.

 Resources for research are excellent.
 You can draw on the outstanding holdings of: